Paulo-Goes/portfolio-frontend/README.md

 ## Much later/Non confirmed features

 - Add a export CV functionality
-  - User would receive a .pdf CV taking into consideration the specified skill area
+  - User would receive a .pdf or .docx CV taking into consideration the specified skill area
-- Quote of the day